sanketshahane9/devops-capstone-project/.github/ISSUE_TEMPLATE/user-story.md

 ---
-name: Issue template
+name: User Story
-about: default issue templates
+about: This templates is creating user stories
 title: ''
 labels: ''
 assignees: sanketshahane9